joshysmart/jd/README.md

 ### The challenge

-I challenged myself on this one, although I must say I had a little inspiration from here and there.
-Ada health assistant app on android is my major source of inspiration, I took a screenshot of their app and created my design files with Figma and all that.
-But it was still quite challenging implementing some of the features, especially considering this is my first time working with Django.
-I must say Django provides a wonderful and secure authentication and admin system even though it eas a bit of a hassle to customize.
+Completing the project was a challenging task, but I found inspiration from different sources.
+One of the primary sources of inspiration was the Ada health assistant app on Android, which I used as a reference for the design files I created using Figma.
+However, since it was my first Django project, there were numerous challenging aspects to it.
+Nevertheless, I realized that Django has an exceptional and secure authentication and admin system, although customizing it requires considerable effort.

 Users are able to